NickyROV/ROV--Frame-Structure/README.md

 A> Pressure Pipe (Grey Pipe) with information in PipeFrame.docx

-B> Aluminium Extruded Frame with information in AluminiumFrame.docs
+B> Aluminium Extruded Frame with information in AluminiumFrame.docs Specific gravity of Al is 2.7, which may impose a challenge on buoyance arrangement.

 C> Wire cut Prespex or Nylon with wireframe NC file